 The valuation date for the British Columbia assessments was July 1 2011.
 And while many will be pleased with the news, others will no doubt be disappointed.

-In certain areas, including Pemberton and Whistler, property owners may see a dip of up to fifteen percent.
+In certain areas, including Pemberton and Whistler, property owners and property managers may see a dip of up to fifteen percent.
 This is a pretty steep fall for condo and home owners in the area.

 North Vancouver did however see good numbers.
 West Vancouver owners may even see up to a whopping thirty percent increase.

 Vancouver’s central homes will also be seeing increasing values.
 In the city itself, most owners will see good increases from the previous year.
 These should range from between 10-25 percent, depending on the property and the specific area in which it is located.

 Property for sale in Vancouver will therefore hold steady in increasing home values.
 Realtor Vancouver can be certain to continue selling apace.